 According to Animal Planet, Tiger salamanders require a vivarium.
 A vivarium has both land and water areas inside an aquarium.
 This most closely emulates the habitat this salamander experiences in the wild.
 Some tips for setting up your vivarium include:

-- Use a 10 to 15-gallon acquarium for a single salamander.
+- Use a 10 to 15-gallon aquarium for a single salamander.

-- Cover the aquarium with a wire mesh cover for ventillation.
+- Cover the aquarium with a wire mesh cover for ventilation.